Ally Invest Review (Updated for 2023)

 What is Ally Invest?

+In summary, Ally Invest has a low fee trading structure, no maintenance/inactivity fees, and strong customer service with 24/7 support.
 You can trade stocks, bonds, funds, options and other equities through Ally Invest.
 I’ll get into what types of accounts you may want to consider opening or moving to Ally Invest in a bit.

 Let’s cut right to what most of us care about the most when it comes to investing online with a discount broker – the fees.
-Here are Ally Invest’s fees:
+Here are Ally Invest’s commission fees:

-• Options: $0 + $0.50 per contract
+- Options: $0 commissions + $0.50 per contract

 Here is a complete list of Ally Invest fees.